zed378/hvt-shutdown-addons/README.md

 - **Harvester UI Extension Integration**: Automatically deploys a custom Vue.js frontend extension into the Harvester dashboard when the addon is enabled.
 This provides a rich, native graphical interface for configuring the Authentication Token instead of relying on raw YAML editing.
 - **Enhanced Architecture Visuals**: Replaced previous architecture diagram with a high-quality SVG vector graphic.
 - **Automated UI Builds**: The GitHub publishing scripts now seamlessly build and bundle the UI extension tarball alongside the Helm chart.
+- **UIPlugin Resource Support**: Added UIPlugin custom resource for proper Rancher UI Extensions integration.
+- **Static File Server on Port 8081**: Built-in FastAPI static file server serves UI extension assets on port 8081 for UIPlugin loading.
+- **Docker Build Optimization**: Improved Dockerfile to properly copy UI extension files (package.json, JS bundles) to the correct static serving directory.
+- **ClusterIP Service for UIPlugin**: Changed from headless service to automatic ClusterIP allocation for reliable UIPlugin endpoint routing.
+- **Init Job for UIPlugin Creation**: Added Helm hook job that waits for the static file server endpoint to be available before creating the UIPlugin CR, preventing the UI plugin from getting stuck in "enabling" state.
+- **Conditional UIPlugin Creation**: Added `uiPlugin.createUIPluginResource` flag to control whether the UIPlugin CR is created automatically.

+## UI Plugin Deployment Flow

+The UI plugin uses a deferred creation approach to ensure reliable deployment:

+1. **Helm Install** → Creates DaemonSet + ClusterIP Service
+2. **Helm Hook (post-install)** → Init Job starts and polls the endpoint
+3. **Pod Ready** → Static file server responds on port 8081
+4. **Init Job Verifies** → Confirms `package.json` is accessible
+5. **UIPlugin CR Created** → Rancher UI Extensions picks up the extension automatically

+This ensures the Rancher UI can always fetch the UI plugin metadata when the UIPlugin is created, eliminating the common "stuck in enabling state" issue.